Princeton-CDH/geniza/README.rst

 Setup Black
 -----------

-If you plan to contribute to this repository (i.e., you're a member of the CDH dev team editing our playbooks), please copy the following in your local instance:
+If you plan to contribute to this repository (i.e., you're a member of the CDH dev team), please run the following command:

-    cp hooks/pre-commit .git/hooks/
+    pre-commit install

 This will add a simple pre-commit hook that will automatically style your python code.
 Read more about `black <https://github.com/psf/black>`_.

+Black styling was instituted after development had begun on this project.
+Consequently, ``git blame`` may not reflect the true author of a given line.
+In order to see a more accurate ``git blame`` execute the following command:

+    git blame <FILE> --ignore-revs-file .git-blame-ignore-revs

+Or configure your git to always ignore the black revision commit:

+    git config blame.ignoreRevsFile .git-blame-ignore-revs

 License